 The system operates using stored program control.
-This program is stored on a NAND Flash memory.
-The memory also provides space for a backup customer database and approximately 14 hours of voicemail storage.
+This program is stored on a Secure Digital (SD) media card inserted into the Main Processor card (MP10a).
+The media card also provides space for a backup customer database.
+In addition the SD card is used for voicemail message storage.
+Depending on the date of purchase the SD card will either be a 1Gb, providing approximately 52 hours of voicemail storage, or a 2Gb, providing approximately 123 hours of voicemail storage.
 The customer database is stored indefinitely in NAND Flash.
 Call Logs, Alarms, UCD call statistics, program logs and traffic reports are stored in NAND flash.
-No on/off battery switch is required for the OfficeServ 7030 main unit.
+No on/off battery switch is required for the MP10a.